geogeeks-au/geogeeks-au.github.io/2025/0618_speaker_night.md

 - **Gee Fernando** 🎤 Turn your Python scripts into shareable Geospatial apps with [Streamlit](https://streamlit.io/)

+- **Georgia Scott** 🎤 Bikes & Maps & Data: opportunities and barriers for active transport advocacy in WA

 🍕After the talks, hang around for a casual social over pizza & drinks.

 **All are welcome - newcomers, veterans, and the geo-curious alike!**